Welcome! Click "play" to see my video intro below.

-MA, LPC, LMHC
+MA, LPC, LMHC, CCRC

 Pronouns: She, Her, Hers

 I help my clients see the ways their beliefs about themselves, their world, and their relationships hold them back from living their best lives.

-Counselling & Consulting, Leadership, Workshops & Retreats
+Counseling & Consulting, Leadership, Workshops & Retreats

-If you are struggling with anxiety, problems in relationships, communication, self-esteem or find that a set belief is holding you back from achieving your desired goals, I want to help.
+If you are struggling with sexual anxiety, problems in relationships, communication, self-esteem or find that a set belief is holding you back from achieving your desired goals, I want to help.

 Through empowerment, cognitive restructuring, and mindfulness that encourages deep self-reflection and growth, you can begin to dispute negative thought patterns, trace the origins of these thoughts, and challenge self-doubt.